jnkk/digital-garden/content/Notes/afterinstallDEBIAN.md

 ## How to download and make use of personal notes

-1. set your git username and email
+- Set your git username and email

 ```bash
 git config --global user.name "<yourusername>"
 git config --global user.email "<youruseremail>"
 ```

-2. create ssh-key
+- Create ssh-key

 ```bash
 ssh-keygen -t rsa
 ```

-> [!]NOTE
+> [!IMPORTANT]
-> using SUDO goes to the root user.
+> Do not use the command SUDO; goes to the root and not the $USER.

-3. add ssh key to [github](https://github.com/settings/keys)
+- Add ssh key to [github](https://github.com/settings/keys)

-4. download the GIT version and not the https. so the git push command works.
+- Download the GIT version and not the https. so the git push command works.

 ## other must to install not with apt

+> [!NOTE]
+> Other than [ollama](https://ollama.com/download), they have their own gpg and or ppa to install.

-go rust cloudflare-warp speedtest-cli fast-cli ollama
+rust cloudflare-warp speedtest-cli fast-cli ollama

 ## apps using BREW

-lazygit ruff npm nodejs
+go lazygit ruff npm nodejs gleam

 ## Install [NERDFONTS](https://github.com/ryanoasis/nerd-fonts)

-Jetbrains
+Jetbrainsmono

 ## install miniconda for shell-gpt